World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training: Related Work

-\paragraph{Reinforcement Learning for VLA Systems.} Recent advances in reinforcement learning (RL) \citep{schulman2017proximal,rafailov2023dpo} have demonstrated considerable potential in enhancing decision-making capabilities of large language models (LLMs) \citep{guo2025deepseek,lightman2023let,ouyang2022training,lee2023rlaif}.
-This progress has spurred growing interest in applying RL to Vision-Language-Action (VLA) systems \citep{tan2025interactiveposttrainingvisionlanguageactionmodels,lu2025vlarlmasterfulgeneralrobotic,chandra2025diwa,jiang2025irl}, where adaptive behavior is essential.
-Unlike supervised fine-tuning (SFT), which replicates static demonstrations, RL enables agents to refine policies through interaction, optimizing actions to maximize task-oriented rewards.
-This paradigm supports autonomous exploration, reward-driven adaptation, and improved robustness to partial observability, allowing VLA models to generalize to unseen scenarios while reducing reliance on costly human demonstrations.
-However, existing RL-based VLA methods typically require real-world interaction, which is often infeasible in high-risk or non-resettable scenarios.
+\textbf{Reinforcement Learning for VLA Systems.} Recent advances in reinforcement learning (RL) \cite{schulman2017proximal,rafailov2023dpo} have demonstrated considerable potential in enhancing decision-making capabilities of large language models (LLMs) \cite{guo2025deepseek,lightman2023let,ouyang2022training,lee2023rlaif}.
+This progress has spurred growing interest in applying RL to Vision-Language-Action (VLA) systems \cite{tan2025interactiveposttrainingvisionlanguageactionmodels,lu2025vlarlmasterfulgeneralrobotic,chandra2025diwa,jiang2025irl}.
+Unlike supervised fine-tuning (SFT), RL enables agents to refine policies through interaction.
+This paradigm supports autonomous exploration and improved robustness to partial observability, allowing VLA models to generalize to unseen scenarios while reducing reliance on costly human demonstrations.
+However, existing RL-based VLA methods typically require real-world interaction, which is often infeasible in high-risk scenarios.

-\paragraph{World Models.} World models \citep{assran2025vjepa2,genie3}, which are learned dynamical simulators that approximate environmental dynamics, have become foundational for safe and sample-efficient agent training.
-Early works \citep{hafner2019learning,hafner2020mastering,hafner2025mastering} demonstrated the effectiveness of model-based reinforcement learning in virtual environments, enabling agents to plan via imagined trajectories without real-world interaction.
-Recent advances, such as TD-MPC2 \citep{hansen2023td}, have improved scalability and policy learning efficiency across multi-task and multi-domain settings.
-Similarly, PWM \citep{georgiev2024pwm} leverages pre-trained world models and first-order optimization to handle high-dimensional action spaces in multi-task RL.
+\textbf{World Models.} World models \cite{assran2025vjepa2,genie3}, which are learned dynamical simulators that approximate environmental dynamics, have become foundational for safe and sample-efficient agent training.
+Early works \cite{hafner2019learning,hafner2020mastering,hafner2025mastering} demonstrated the effectiveness of model-based reinforcement learning in virtual environments, enabling agents to plan via imagined trajectories without real-world interaction.
 However, these methods typically rely on on-policy data, limiting their generalization to specific environments and downstream tasks.
-Building on advances in diffusion-based video generation \citep{ho2020denoising,rombach2022high,blattmann2023stable,yang2024cogvideox,wan2025,xing2024dynamicrafter}, we propose a framework that trains a world model on offline demonstration data and keeps it fixed during policy learning to predict future visual observations for VLA models.
-This decouples world model training from policy exploration, enabling broader applicability in resource-constrained or high-risk scenarios.
+Building on advances in diffusion-based video generation \cite{ho2020denoising,rombach2022high,blattmann2023stable,yang2024cogvideox,wan2025,xing2024dynamicrafter}, we propose a framework that trains a world model on offline demonstration data and keeps it fixed during policy learning to predict future visual observations for VLA models.